Penn-EDS/3DIotMap/README.md

 ## Map Viewer

 The map viewer displays a US COVID-19 heat map.
-Cities are displayed in red;
-their intensity depends on the number of positive cases in the state they reside in.
-The map can be transformed by supplying the LED matrix coordinates of three reference cities, displayed in blue.
+The color of a city depends on the number of positive cases of the state it resides in.
+The number of positive cases is mapped from a logarithmic (min_positive_cases..max_positive_cases) scale to a linear (yellow..red) scale.
+The map can be transformed by supplying the LED matrix coordinates of three reference cities, displayed in white.

 ### Building